miker83z/mirkozichichi/index.md

   &rarr; <b>Born</b> in <b>Palermo</b>, Sicily (1995).
 </p>

-PhD in [_Law, Science, and Technology Joint Doctorate - MSCA grant for the project Rights of Internet of Everything_](https://last-jd-rioe.eu/).
+I am currently involved in the research and development of Layer 1 Smart Contract solutions.
+I am PhD in [_Law, Science, and Technology Joint Doctorate - MSCA grant for the project Rights of Internet of Everything_](https://last-jd-rioe.eu/).
 My PhD thesis title is: _''Decentralized Systems for the Protection and Portability of Personal Data.''_

 ---

-## Labs/Projects/Affiliations
+## Current Affiliation

 - [Research Department](https://www.iota.org/foundation/research-department), IOTA Foundation